phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 > ./MARCgrep.pl -e '245,,,,fox' -f '245' example.mrc
 ```

+Note that I've wrapped the information I'm passing to the script in quotation marks.
+This isn't strictly necessary, but is a good habit to get into because (as we discussed earlier) spaces can cause trouble on the command line.
 Just to practice passing different information to the script, try to answer the following questions using the provided "example.mrc" set of records:

 - How many records have "turkey" in their 245 title field?
 - What's the title of the record where the author's (100 field) last name is Rodriguez?